Search our directory

 Speakers are available to provide education to students and staff.

-As an agent for this scheme we can provide subsidised taxi transport vouchers (conditions apply).
+As an agent for this scheme we can provide subsidised taxi transport Card (conditions apply).

-A bracelet or army tag that can be engraved with a person’s contact details.
+A bracelet or army-type tag that can be engraved with a person’s contact details.

 Information about Assisted Technology:

-For more information on these and other services, or to inquire about membership, please contact Alzheimers Canterbury
+For more information on these and other services, please contact Dementia Canterbury